SoftBank Group: 2017–2018

 On 8 June 2017, Alphabet Inc. announced the sale of Boston Dynamics (robotics companies whose products include BigDog) to SoftBank Group for an undisclosed sum.
 On 25 August 2017, SoftBank finalized a $4.4 billion investment in WeWork.
 On 24 October 2017, Son announced the group would collaborate with Saudi Arabia to develop Neom, the new high-tech business and industrial city of the Saudi Kingdom.
 On 14 November 2017, Softbank agreed to invest $10 billion into Uber.
 On 29 December 2017, it was reported that a SoftBank-led consortium had invested $9 billion into Uber.
 The deal, to close in January 2018, would leave SoftBank as Uber's biggest shareholder, with a 15 percent stake.
 The deal was secured after Uber shareholders voted to "sell their shares to the Japanese conglomerate at a discounted price."
 Beyond SoftBank, consortium members included Dragoneer, Tencent, TPG and Sequoia.

 On 14 January 2018, Softbank's Vision Fund announced to invest $560 million in the German used-car sales portal Auto1.
 On 1 March 2018, Softbank's Vision Fund led a $535 million investment in DoorDash.
 In May 2018, CEO Masayoshi Son revealed during an earnings presentation that Walmart had reached a deal to buy Flipkart.
 On 27 September 2018, Softbank announced the investment of $400 Million in Home-Selling Startup Opendoor.

 In September 2018, Saudi government officials announced that a planned $200 billion project with SoftBank Group to build the world's biggest solar-power-generation project would be put on hold.
 In November 2018, SoftBank announced it would make an IPO of SoftBank Corp., the telecommunications operator, with the cost of share of $13.22 (which is 1,500 yen).
 The offer of the shares was going to last for a month.
 Regarding the number of shares, the total value of SoftBank Corp. will reach $21.15 billion, which would be the second-largest IPO ever made.

 In December 2018, SoftBank invested in ParkJockey.
 The startup attempts to monetize parking lots.
-After the investment round, general valuation of the ParkJourney reached $1 billion.
+After the investment round, general valuation of the ParkJockey reached $1 billion.

 In December 2018, SoftBank announced its intention to invest $1 billion on ride-hailing startup Grab.
 Some sources said that the total amount of investment could reach $1.5 billion.